Milwaukee Concealed Firearm Possession Attorneys

 The criminal defense attorneys of Hart Powell, S.C. have been serving the Milwaukee area since 1993, and along with those many years of experience comes an impressive track record that we are very proud of.
 We have also helped many people negotiate and resolve their legal situations even before charges were filed.

 Michael F. Hart, one of our criminal defense attorneys, has been practicing law for 29 years.
-His powerful presence in the courtroom and dedication to his clients has led him to be recognized as a Wisconsin Super Lawyer.
-He has also notably defended many high profile cases, including members of the NBA, NFL, and MLB, but finds great joy in defending normal, everyday people and helping them avoid harsh punishments such as prison time.
+His dedication to his clients has led him to be recognized as a Wisconsin Super Lawyer.

 Laws and Punishments

-In Wisconsin, individuals are allowed to own handguns and other firearms that are traditionally thought of as being concealable.
-Individuals do not have to acquire a license or permit; however, they also are not allowed to conceal their weapons and carry them in public.
-This can sometimes lead to confusion and wrongful accusations of concealed carry if the weapon is accidentally concealed- for example, if someone’s shirt falls down to cover the weapon or if it is left on the seat of a car.
+In Wisconsin, individuals are allowed to own handguns and other firearms that are easily concealed.
+Individuals do not have to acquire a license or permit; however, they also are not allowed to hide their weapons and carry them in public.
+This can sometimes lead to confusion and wrongful accusations of concealed carry if the weapon is accidentally concealed- for example, if someone’s shirt falls to cover the weapon or if it is left on the seat of a car.